Atri Toussi

 As third-year students dive into upper division and major coursework, the University Honors Program (UHP) seeks to enhance each student's educational experience by providing flexible curriculum options centered on community service, project activities, and research-based interests to help them prepare for their fourth-year UHP Signature Work.

 Students may begin their Year 3 curriculum any time after starting at the university and must complete all the following by the end of their third year.
-Please review the following requirements below:
+The requirements are listed below with further details on each at the bottom of this webpage.

 Group Advising